Vancomycin Intermediate Staphylococcus aureus (VISA) and Vancomycin Resistant Staphylococcus aureus (VRSA)

 VISA infections are rare in children.
 In the event of a suspected case, increased hand cleaning, for both staff and students is recommended.
 Using soaps that contain an ingredient called “chlorhexidine” or alcohol-based hand rubs are recommended.
 Unless directed by a physician, students with any type of staph infection (MRSA/VISA/VRSA) need to be excluded from attending school until drainage from wounds or skin and soft tissue infections is contained and maintained in a clean dry bandage; restrict from situations that could result in the infected area becoming exposed, wet, soiled, or otherwise compromised.

-To date zero VRSA cases have been reported to the Texas Department of State Health Services.
-There have been however several dozen VISA’s reported, with about two dozen reported in 2012.
+To date, zero VRSA cases have been reported to the Texas Department of State Health Services.
+There have been VISA cases reported in various areas of Texas.
+In 2016, there were 13 reported VISA cases.
 These VISA cases have remained susceptible to currently available antibiotics.
-Since VRSA is still rare, any suspected case should be sent to DSHS for confirmatory testing.
+Since both VRSA and VISA are still uncommon, any suspected cases should be immediately reported to the appropriate health department.
+Isolates should be sent to DSHS Laboratory for confirmatory testing.